ForsakenNGS/LogTracker/README.md

 - Player-Tooltips (mouseover)
 - Chat /who links (shift-click name)
 - Online alerts (guild/friends)
+- Manual player lookup

+With the command `/lt <playername>` you can manually lookup a players logs, which will also include the details for individual encounters.

 The tooltip / description contains the up-to-date content (currently BT/Hyjal and ZA) with the number of killed/total bosses and the allstars rating for each spec.